Sunnyvale ESL shooting: Stalking

-Shooting at ESL and Standoff
+Events

+Preparation

-Black filed for a temporary restraining order against Farley on February 2, 1988, and it was granted by a family court judge.
-A court date was set for February 17, 1988 to see if the restraining order should be made permanent.
+Black filed for a temporary restraining order against Farley on February 2, 1988, and it was granted by a family court judge the same day or the next day.
+A court date was set for February 17, 1988, to see if the restraining order should be made permanent.

 Farley bought a shotgun and various other weapons and equipment.
 The restraining order did not prevent him from buying weapons during that time.
-He also owned a variety of other weapons which were not present during the shooting at ESL, including a Mossberg shotgun barrel and a Ruger .22 LR carbine and over 3,000 rounds of ammunition.
+A search of his residence after the shooting revealed that he also owned a variety of other weapons which were not present during the shooting at ESL, including a Mossberg shotgun barrel, a Ruger .22 LR carbine and over 3,000 rounds of ammunition.
 On February 9, 1988, he left a package with Black's attorney, claiming to have evidence that he and Black had a longstanding relationship.
 The package included items such as photographs purportedly showing Black and Farley on dates, a garage door opener to Black's house, and hotel and credit card receipts.
 Farley claimed that Black kept a stash of cocaine that they shared once.
 Black's attorney dismissed the package as utter fabrications.

 On the day before the court date, February 16, 1988, Farley drove his motorhome to the ESL parking lot in Sunnyvale, California.
 He later claimed he waited for Black to leave work so he could convince her to rescind the restraining order.
 If she refused, he would kill himself.
-At about 2:50 P.M., Farley loaded up his guns, describing his weaponry in his court testimony as a ".380 in front, the ammo pouch in front, .357 magnum to my right side, the .22 magnum behind it, a large buck knife behind that, numerous clips around the other side, and my vest, my nine millimeter, my two shotguns, and I tied a cord around the .22-250 and just draped it over me.”
-When police searched the building after the shooting they found a Benelli Riot semi-automatic shotgun, a rifle with a scope, a pump-action shotgun, a Sentinel revolver, a Smith & Wesson .357 magnum revolver, a Browning semiautomatic pistol, a Smith & Wesson pistol, a smoke bomb, a leather glove, a belt with pouches filled with ammunition, other bags containing more than 200 rounds of ammunition, and a vest containing more than 800 rounds of ammunition, wooden matches, a foot-long buck knife and sheath, and ear protectors.
+At about 2:50 P.M., Farley loaded up his guns, describing his weaponry in his court testimony as a ".380 in front, the ammo pouch in front, .357 magnum to my right side, the .22 magnum behind it, a large buck knife behind that, numerous clips around the other side, and my vest, my nine millimeter, my two shotguns, and I tied a cord around the .22-250 and just draped it over me."
+When police searched the building after the shooting, they found a Benelli Riot semi-automatic shotgun; a rifle with a scope; a pump-action shotgun; a Sentinel revolver; a Smith & Wesson .357 Magnum revolver; a Browning semiautomatic pistol; a Smith & Wesson pistol; a smoke bomb; a leather glove; a belt with pouches filled with ammunition; other bags containing more than 200 rounds of ammunition; and a vest containing more than 800 rounds of ammunition, wooden matches, a foot-long buck knife and sheath, and ear protectors.